 From 2015 Deakin University will offer a

-four-year degree in Medical Imaging, otherwise known as Medical Diagnostic Radiography.
+four-year degree in Medical Imaging, otherwise known as Medical Diagnostic Radiography, at our Geelong Waurn Ponds Campus.
 The course will provide you with the opportunity to develop the knowledge, skills and clinical expertise that enable you to practise as a registered diagnostic radiographer (subject to accreditation by AHPRA).

 Why Study Medical Imaging at Deakin?

 Academic and clinical studies are fully integrated throughout the four years of the course.

 The program of study involves medical radiation science linked to principles of medical imaging, biological sciences, and ethical and legal aspects of health care to inform and support your clinical practice.